origin-42/Make-a-Note/README.md

 ## Further Developments

+### Changes

+This application has since been updated using mysql2 for the database, which can be found [here](https://github.com/origin-42/scribbles_mysql).

 ### Additional Features

 - 1. Later I will be adding a calendar, which will provide standard business hours.
 This information will be saved and rendered when previous dates are selected